julianeon/julianeon/books.md

 For a history of tech, Fire In The Valley is outstanding.

-Tim Wu's The Attention Merchants is terrific too, more of a global history of technology.
+Tim Wu's The Attention Merchants is terrific too, a global history of technology.

 The Maverick & His Machine by Maney, about IBM and its founder Watson, makes a good companion piece.

 I learned a lot from Global Capitalism by Freidan.
-It goes well with The Penguin History of the World.
+It pairs well with The Penguin History of the World.

 The Chosen by Karabel is incredible, a history of American university admissions.